-• Company executives could also evaluate medical equipment using Momentum Monitor data.
-The Momentum Monitor for medical equipment rose modestly over the last few months of 2015 and stood at an elevated level relative to historical readings.
-Both of these trends suggested continued solid growth in medical equipment investment in early 2016.
+Company executives could also evaluate railroad equipment using Momentum Monitor data.
+The Momentum Monitor for railroad equipment rose modestly over the last few months of 2017 and ended the year at an elevated level relative to historical readings.
+This suggests that railroad equipment investment growth would remain solid in early 2018 (see Reference 7).